 Amazon’s online cloud, provides the infrastructure on which many websites rely, was fended off the largest DDoS attack in history on Feb of 2020.
 The peak of the attack appeared 44% larger than other threats service had seen before and took three days to result the elevated threat status.

-DoS Attacks on the Cloud Resources
+Denial of Service Attacks on the Cloud Resources

 Cloud computing consists of service-oriented architecture (SOA) and virtualization that are susceptible to diverse internal and external attackers.
 The most common DoS attacks that occur on the cloud usually affects computing resources.